Seraaron/agora/srd/Script Change Tools.md

 ### Hand Signals

 The FC or another Peer can use the script change tools on your behalf, if they notice that you're too nervous to use them yourself and something is happening in-game that's clearly making you uncomfortable.
-You can privately message them of course, but people often put ourselves on 'do not disturb' mode when they play games (and some tables have a strict 'no phones' policy); so an alternative is to use hand signals:
+You can privately message them of course, but people often put themselves on 'do not disturb' mode when they play games (and some tables have a strict 'no phones' policy); so **an alternative is to use hand signals**:

 -   👍👍 **Two thumbs up:** All's well, please continue!
 -   👍 **Thumbs up:** I'm good, but may need a pause soon.